uber/h3/website/docs/core-library/geoToH3desc.md

+---
+id: geoToH3desc
+title: Conversion from latitude/longitude to containing H3 cell index
-# Conversion from latitude/longitude to containing H3 cell index
+sidebar_label: Conversion from latitude/longitude to containing H3 cell index
+slug: /core-library/geoToH3desc
+---

 This operation is performed by function `geoToH3`.
 See the comments in the function for more detail.